Isabella Bird in Wonderland

-Isabella Bird in Wonderland (ふしぎの国のバード, Fushigi no Kuni no Bādo) (Note: The English subtitle is UNBEATEN TRACKS in JAPAN: An Account of Travels in The Interior Including Visits to The Aborigines of YEZO and The Shrines of NIKKO and ISE.) is a manga series by Taiga Sassa (佐々 大河, Sassa Taiga), published by Kadokawa, portraying Isabella Bird's exploration of Japan.
+Isabella Bird in Wonderland (ふしぎの国のバード, Fushigi no Kuni no Bādo) (Note: The English subtitle is UNBEATEN TRACKS in JAPAN: An Account of Travels in The Interior Including Visits to The Aborigines of YEZO and The Shrines of NIKKO and ISE.) is a manga series by Taiga Sassa, published by Kadokawa, portraying Isabella Bird's exploration of Japan.
 It is serialized in the magazine Harta.

-In May 2015 Kadokawa published the first tankōbon, and in 2018 it began publishing, within Japan, a bilingual Japanese-English version of the comic intended for Japanese people studying English.
+In May 2015, Kadokawa published the first tankōbon volume, and in 2018 it began publishing, within Japan, a bilingual Japanese-English version of the comic intended for Japanese people studying English.
 The bilingual version places the original Japanese text in the page margins with new English text taking its place.
-The bilingual comic volumes include a column from British journalist Ryohei Kawai (川合 亮平 Kawai Ryōhei) and an interview with the author.
-Kadokawa also publishes the manga in Taiwan.
-The company Éditions Ki-oon publishes the manga in France, as Isabella Bird, femme exploratrice.
+The bilingual comic volumes include a column from British journalist Ryohei Kawai (川合 亮平, Kawai Ryōhei) and an interview with the author.
+Kadokawa also published the manga in Taiwan. Éditions Ki-oon published the manga in France as Isabella Bird, femme exploratrice.